Psalm 137 – The Mournful Song of the Exiles

 Your little ones against the rock!

 i.
-It is interesting that the Psalmist did not make this a prayer to God as he did regarding Edom (Psalm 137:7).
+It is interesting that the psalmist did not make this a prayer to God as he did regarding Edom in the previous verse.
 Perhaps he regarded the judgment of Babylon to be so certain that it didn’t need his prayer, only his pronouncement, especially in light of other prophecies.

 b.
 Happy the one who repays you as you have served us: This is a blessing on the one who brings judgment against the Babylonians, and a judgment corresponding to what the Babylonians served unto Jerusalem and Judea.